 Has Cloud Productivity won the hearts and minds of customers?

-Microsoft has set their sight on a number of tech-related products and solutions in recent years, but their most established service is still Office 365, a family of software and services that is used by both companies and individuals.
+Microsoft has set their sight on a number of tech-related products and solutions in recent years, but their most established service is still Office 365, a family of softwares and services that are used by both companies and individuals.

 Since Office 365 is used by such a large number of customers worldwide, we thought it could be interesting to look closer on why people choose Microsoft’s productivity suite.
-Therefore, we analysed more than 8000 reviews about Microsoft Office 365, posted on Capterra, to see what the customers think.
+Therefore, we analyzed more than 8 000 reviews about Microsoft Office 365, posted on Capterra, to see what the customers think.

 Here are 4 things we found out!